Western corn rootworm: Crop rotation

 Crop rotation is a consistent and economical means of controlling rootworms the season following an outbreak in corn-growing areas where rootworm beetles primarily lay eggs in corn.
 As a way to reduce rootworm densities, it is more effective than insecticides.
 Corn rootworm larvae must feed on corn roots to develop and mature properly.
 If they hatch in a field without corn, they starve because they cannot move more than 10 to 20 in in search of food.
 However, two rootworm biotypes survive rotation.
 The "soybean" variant was first discovered in central Illinois in the late 1980s and spread throughout Illinois, Indiana, southern Wisconsin and eastern Iowa.
 Instead of laying eggs into a corn field, the females of the soybean variant mate and then fly into a soybean field to lay their eggs, allowing the larvae to hatch in a field likely to rotate back to corn the following year.
 In the 1980s northern corn rootworm began to be a problem by beating the corn rotation practice with extended diapause eggs.
 The eggs remained in the soil for two years or more before hatching, thereby avoiding the soybean year.
 As of 2017, this adaptation has been observed in areas of Iowa, Minnesota and South Dakota, Wisconsin and Nebraska.

 Companion or second crop planting can dramatically increase rootworm populations.
 Corn with pumpkins or corn following pumpkins are examples of planting patterns that exacerbate rootworm feeding pressure.

-Shrestha, Dunbar, French & Gassmann tell us that field history causes variation in the degree of corn rootworm resistance.
+Shrestha, Dunbar, French and Gassmann have reported that field history causes variation in the degree of corn rootworm resistance.
 All the fields they found had corn rootworms resistant to the traits, but they observed that significantly more corn rootworm larvae survived in fields with Bt resistance.
 They recommend faithful crop rotation not only for reducing the population of the worm, but to slow the adaptation of the worm as well.